 All of our tournaments are run by volunteers who may also be players.
 As a result, it can be challenging at times to ensure these restrictions are enforced at times, so any additional help on this front is appreciated.

-These requirements will remain in effect until further notice.
+These recommendations will remain in effect until further notice.

 We encourage all WBO members to follow and stay up to date on the latest developments and recommendations from their national and local public health authorities as well as from the World Health Organization.
 You can find general recommendations from the WHO here.